loomio/loomio-coop-handbook/membership.md

 * Approving an amalgamation of the coop or appointing a liquidator
 * Approving Board recommendations on making a distribution to shareholding members
 * Give notice to the Board of a matter they want raised

+**Distribution of surplus**

+“Surplus” is what’s left of annual revenue after operating expenses and certain other financial commitments have been met.
+Membership may entitle you to a share of future distribution of surplus revenue, if and when the Board and Members decide together that surplus will be distributed.

+We determine what proportion of the surplus is reinvested into the co-op, what proportion is directed to socially beneficial projects outside of Loomio, and what proportion is distributed to co-op members.
+Being a member makes you eligible to receive the distribution, but does not mean any distribution will necessarily be made.

+**Loomio Points**

+We track unpaid work in the co-op with a system called [Loomio Points](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/loomio_points.html).
+This applies to members and non-members alike, and is separate to distribution of surplus.
+Membership status does not affect Loomio Points.

 #### Joining as a Member